ChrisBaehrig/MM-PIR-motion-poweron/README.md

 # MMM-PIR-motion-poweron

-This program switch the RaspberryPi on, if a motion on the PIR-Sensor is detectet and switches the RasspberryPi of after a specific time.
+This powersaving program starts the automatically the RaspberryPi, if the PIR-Sensor detectets a motion and shutdown the RasspberryPi of after a waiting time without any motion.
-To switsch of should save power at time where no Body is at home.

 <img src="https://user-images.githubusercontent.com/60329834/194888681-0f4a8c82-b71c-4adb-b94d-ca8867e6edd9.png" alt="drawing" width="500"/>